 View Glacier Country from above with Montana Air Adventures.
 Photo: Montana Air Adventures

-6. Paddle + Hike Wild Horse Island
+6. Boat + Hike Wild Horse Island

 Did you know the largest freshwater lake west of the Mississippi is in Western Montana?
 Flathead Lake is 30 miles long, nearly 15 miles wide and has depths that reach 300 feet.
 There are numerous state parks along the lake’s 185 miles of shoreline, but within the lake is a very special one—Wild Horse Island State Park.
 Accessible only by boat, this 2,160-acre island serves as a day-use state park and is home to wild horses (hence the name), bighorn sheep, coyotes, deer and a variety of birds.
-Kayak out to the island and take a walk around one of the short loop trails.
+Motor out to the island and take a walk around one of the short loop trails.

 7. Bike the Going-to-the-Sun Road in Spring